What is Sciatica?

 - Cortisone Injections can be organised by referral to a Medical Specialist.

 Are you suffering from Sciatica that’s not getting any better or keeps returning?
 Are you concerned it may become a permanent or disabling injury?
-Research shows that physiotherapy is proven to be an effective way of treating Sciatica.

 See an expert at Spine & Sports Physiotherapy now and be free from your sciatica forever!!!